linroger/Wealth-of-Nations/Advanced Investments/Lecture 1- Probability Distributions of Returns.md

 Of course,  once we use such a long data set to estimate expected returns,  we might also wonder whether data from so long ago is still informative about the expected return that can be earned on the stock market going forward.
 Perhaps the true $\mu$ has changed over time.
 After all,  the economy,  they types of firms on the stock market,  who participates in stock market investing,  etc. is all quite different from a century ago.
 This is a fundamental tradeoff we face: If we use more recent data for estimation,  we can be more confident that the estimates are actually still relevant if $\mu$ slowly changes over time.
 If we use data that extends further back in time,  we get more statistically more precise estimates under the assumption that $\mu$ is constant over time.

-The imprecision of expected return estimates is a major issue that makes portfolio choice difficult in practice.
+The imprecision of expected return estimates is a major issue that makes [[Lecture 5- Dynamic Portfolio Choice|portfolio choice]] difficult in practice.

 An important practical issue is also how to compare returns (and risk measures estimated from these returns) at different frequencies.
 With IID returns,  the following relationships hold approximately